 The program’s mission is to facilitate the examination of the art and science of nursing and the health sciences through the eyes of an undergraduate student working in the fine and creative art mediums.
 The goal is a better understanding of health care work on the part of health care practitioners themselves and the general public.

 The Artist in Residence participates in the activities and lived experiences of faculty, students, patients, and families in the health sciences and creates a written, verbal, musical, or visual response to be shared with the Bellarmine community and the community at large.
 The artist works with a Bellarmine mentor in his/her chosen artistic discipline.
 The applicant must be a junior or senior when in residence.

-The BecVar Artist in Residence (AIR) Program at Bellarmine University has been a successful program over the past 12 years, matching students from various programs in the arts and humanities (Theatre, Music, Visual Arts, English, Digital Art Technology, Communications) with Nursing and the Health Sciences programs in the Lansing School.
+The BecVar Artist in Residence (AIR) Program at Bellarmine University has been a successful program over the past several years, matching students from various programs in the arts and humanities (Theatre, Music, Visual Arts, English, Digital Art Technology, Communications) with Nursing and the Health Sciences programs in the Lansing School.
 Since the 2002-2003 school year, numerous students in the arts have partnered with Lansing School programs to provide innovative and creative insights to health, wellness and illness.
 Created by Dr. Sue Davis and working with Dr. Carole Pfeffer and Prof. Fred Smock, the program has provided insights into the complex world of healthcare through artistic expression.